Applying for and winning short or long-term disability benefits for migraine and headache disorders in Canada can pose serious challenges.

 Chronic headaches have been shown to be linked to an increased likelihood of clinical depression, and the fear of migraine or cluster headache attacks can cause significant stress and anxiety for the sufferer.

-Canadians who find themselves unable to work due to headache disorders can seek benefits from two different disability programs:
+Canadians who find themselves unable to work due to headache disorders can seek benefits from two different disability programs: CPP disability benefits, and long-term disability insurance benefits.

-Canada Pension Plan Disability Benefits for Headaches
+CPP Disability Benefits for Headaches

 The Canada Pension Plan (CPP) is a federal government program designed to replace earnings lost due to disability, death, or retirement.
 The plan is available in all provinces other than Quebec, where the Quebec Pension Plan (QPP) offers a similar program.
 All workers over the age of 18 in Canada contribute to the Canada Pension Plan out of their earnings.
 To qualify for disability benefits, patients must meet three criteria: